 Site analysis consists of inventory and analysis of all existing features that may influence landscape design.
 This includes direction of prevailing winds, exposures, topography (slopes and swales), drainage areas, existing features (utilities, trees, shrubs, walkways, and structures), and views.
 The site analysis must consider local zoning and codes related to utility easements, site distance requirements, and interface buffering.
+Hatch keys, north arrow, and scale is required.

-Use Analysis
+2. Use Analysis